 Nyanti’s hair and skin finish reverting to their youthful state.
 “Your senses are nearly fast asleep—I’m surprised you can see anything at all.”

 Suddenly, I feel a warm throb on my lower back.
-I reach behind me and withdraw Ailura Qartesi.
+I reach behind me and draw Ailura Qartesi.
 Ren’s half-revolver is glowing and pulsing, spilling different shades of light across my hand.